olvaffe/olv-notes/graphics/apps/chromium.md

       - `GpuChannelManager::EstablishChannel` in the gpu process
       - create a `GpuChannel` in the gpu process
       - create a `GpuChannelHost` in the renderer process

-## GPU and GL

-- GL is initialized in `GpuInit::InitializeAndStartSandbox`
-- `gl::init::InitializeStaticGLBindingsOneOff` loads GL
-  - `GetRequestedGLImplementation` returns the `GLImplementationParts`
-    - `GetAllowedGLImplementations` returns allowed implementations and is platform-specific on ozone
-    - because angle and cmd passthrough are both enabled, angle implementations are moved to the head of the vector
-    - if `--use-gl=foo` is specified,
-      `GetRequestedGLImplementationFromCommandLine` return `foo` impl
-    - otherwise, it falls back to the first implementation
-      - on drm, it is `kGLImplementationEGLANGLE` and `ANGLEImplementation::kDefault`
-      - on wayland, it is `kGLImplementationEGLANGLE` and `gl::ANGLEImplementation::kOpenGL`
-  - `InitializeStaticGLBindingsImplementation`
-    - this calls `GLOzoneEGL::InitializeStaticGLBindings` on drm and wayland
-    - on both platforms, `LoadDefaultEGLGLES2Bindings` is used to dlopen angle's `libEGL.so` and `libGLESv2.so`
-- `gl::init::InitializeGLNoExtensionsOneOff` initializes GL
-  - on ozone, `InitializeGLOneOffPlatform` calls
-    - `GetDisplayInitializationParams` to collect supported `DisplayType`s
-      - it often returns `ANGLE_OPENGL`, `ANGLE_OPENGLES`, and `ANGLE_VULKAN`
-      - it checks for allowed implementations and angle's EGL client extensions
-        - `EGL_ANGLE_platform_angle`
-        - `EGL_ANGLE_platform_angle_opengl`
-        - `EGL_ANGLE_platform_angle_vulkan`
-        - `EGL_ANGLE_platform_angle_device_type_egl_angle`
-    - `GLOzoneEGL::InitializeGLOneOffPlatform` to initialize a display
-      - it calls `GLDisplayEGL::Initialize` which calls `eglInitialize`

 ## GPU and viz